-During the period from May 24 through May 30, 2002, counsel for the special committee and counsel for D&B negotiated the terms of the merger agreement and related documents with counsel for Investcorp.
+During the period from May 24 through May 30, 2002, O'Melveny & Myers LLP, as counsel for the special committee, and Hallett & Perrin, P.C., as counsel for D&B, negotiated the terms of the merger agreement and related documents with Gibson Dunn & Crutcher LLP, as counsel for Investcorp.
+The negotiations included discussion of the scope of D&B's representations and warranties, the disclosure schedules qualifying those representations and warranties and the conditions precedent to D&B Holdings' obligations to consummate the tender offer.
 Counsel for the special committee also discussed and confirmed the need for Investcorp to set the minimum tender condition in the tender offer at no less than 80% of the outstanding common stock of D&B in order for D&B Holdings to qualify to elect to treat the acquisition of the stock of D&B as an acquisition of the assets of D&B for United States tax purposes.
 During this period, Mr. Levy frequently apprised the other members of the special committee of the status of these negotiations.